-If you have an MSA, you may be able to subtract deposits made into that MSA.
+If you have a medical savings account (MSA), you may be able to subtract deposits made into that MSA.
 Make an entry here if all of the following apply.

-- 1. You have an MSA that qualifies as an MSA under Arizona law, but not federal law. - 2.
-Either you or your employer made deposits into that MSA during the tax year. - You had to include the deposits in income on your federal income tax return.
+- You have an MSA that qualifies as an MSA under Arizona law, but not federal law. - Either you or your employer made deposits into that MSA during the tax year. - 3.
+You had to include the deposits in income on your federal income tax return.